bglusman/Outlaw/README.md

 ##Keep bad code out of your projects.
 Your idea of bad code, no one elses.

+###NOTE: Outlaw can evaluate any version ruby code, *BUT* it runs on only 1.9 -- set your system ruby to 1.9 to use

 ### Part of MendicantUniversity.org S10 class, personal project.
 From the included .outlawed.example file for custom rule definition: